 Bank deposits that are neither past due nor impaired are mainly deposits with banks with high credit-ratings assigned by international credit-rating agencies.
-Other receivables that are neither past due nor impaired are mainly rental deposits.
+Other receivables that are neither past due nor impaired are mainly rental deposits which are refundable.
 Trade receivables that are neither past due nor impaired are substantially companies with a good track record with the Company.